cloudfoundry/gorouter/README.md

 ## Healthchecking from a Load Balancer

-Specifying the `User-Agent` header with a value of `HTTP-Monitor/1.1` returns the current health of the router.
-Use this method for healthchecks from a load balancer.
-This endpoint does not require credentials and should be done against port 80.
-Alternate user agents may be configured using the `healthcheck_user_agent` property, such as `ELB-HealthChecker/1.0` for AWS ELBs.
+To scale Gorouter horizontally for high-availability or throughput capacity, you must deploy it behind a highly-available load balancer (F5, AWS ELB, etc).
+Your load balancer must be configured to send an HTTP healthcheck on port 80 with the `User-Agent` HTTP header set to `HTTP-Monitor/1.1`.
+A 200 response indicates the Gorouter instance is healthy; any other response indicates unhealthy.
+Gorouter can be configured to accept alternate values for the User Agent header using the `healthcheck_user_agent` configuration property; as an example, AWS ELBS send `User-Agent: ELB-HealthChecker/1.0`.

 ```
 $ curl -v -A "HTTP-Monitor/1.1" "http://10.0.32.15"